City Canal: History

+Projection and planning

 The Port of London Improvement and City Canal Act 1799 (39 Geo.
 3. c. lxix) allowed the City of London Corporation to construct a canal from Limehouse Reach to Blackwall Reach, across the Isle of Dogs.
 It was intended to provide a short cut for sailing ships, to save them travelling around the south of the Isle of Dogs to access the wharves in the upper reaches of the river.
 If winds were unfavourable, this journey could take some time.
 The idea had been suggested by Ralph Walker in 1796.
 The West India merchants employed him as an engineer, and with assistance from William Jessop, John Foulds and George Dance, who was the City of London's surveyor, he produced the detailed plans which enabled the act of Parliament to be obtained.
 Jessop was appointed as engineer with Walker as resident engineer, in August 1799, but Walker departed in 1802 after a disagreement with Jessop following a structural failure of part of the works.
 The canal was 3710 ft long with a surface width of 173 ft and a depth of 45 ft.
 The two locks were 193 by 45 ft, with the floors built as inverted arches.
 The lock walls were 6 ft thick, built of bricks with a stone facing.
 The depth over the lock cills varied between 20 and 24 ft at high tide, allowing ships of up to 500 tons burden to use the canal.
 Banks 12 ft high had to be built, because the high tide level was above that of the surrounding land, and the tops were 6 ft above water level.
 The surrounding land also had to be raised to the same height.

+Construction

 One of the major contractors was John Dyson Jr., who was based at Newington near Bawtry in South Yorkshire at the time.
 He was awarded a contract for excavation of the canal in 1800, and another for gravel extraction from 1801 to 1805.
 A third contract, for excavation of the west lock was awarded in 1803.
 He was working on the lock walls in December 1802, and had moved his family to Mile End by this date.
 John Torr Foulds acted as assistant engineer for part of this period, from 1800 to 1802.
 James Spedding was employed in 1805 to construct coffer dams to allow the wing walls at the ends of the canal to be built.
 A dam he had built in the previous year for the East India Dock had partially failed after four weeks, but had been repaired.
 The problem was one of design rather than bad workmanship, and the City Canal dam worked successfully.
 The canal was completed in 1805 (officially opened on 9 December that year), having incorporated at its western end the Breach Dockyard, a mast and timber laying dock formed around a large linear pond.
 The canal cost £168,813, including the acquisition of land.